MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior task.
 You should be signed into Microsoft 365 as the **MOD Administrator**. <br/>

-	On the **Microsoft 365 admin center** tab, in the upper-right corner of the screen, note that it displays the MOD Administrator's name and a megaphone icon.
+	On the **Microsoft 365 admin center** tab, in the upper-right corner of the screen, note that it displays the MOD Administrator's name and megaphone icon.
 The name is displayed because of the custom theme that you created in the prior lab exercise that was associated with a group of Microsoft 365 pilot project users that included the MOD Administrator.
 Keep this in mind once you log back in as Holly Dickson. <br/>

-	Select the user icon for the **MOD Administrator** in the upper right corner of your browser.
+	Select the user icon or the circle with the "MA" initials for the **MOD Administrator** in the upper right corner of your browser.
 In the **MOD Administrator** window that appears, select **Sign out.** <br/>

 	**Important:** When signing out of one user account and signing in as another, you should close all your browser tabs except for the **Sign out** tab.
 This is a best practice that helps to avoid any confusion by closing the windows associated with the prior user.
 Once you're signed out of the MOD Administrator account, take a moment and close all other browser tabs except for the **Sign out** tab.